Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Introduction

+Importantly, some of the methods target covariate balance only indirectly (e.g., by minimizing worst-case bias rather than matching moments) \cite{kallusATT,kallus2019optimalATE}.
+For this reason, it would be ill-advised to appraise these methods by a single balance metric \cite{Franklin2013}.
+Instead, we assess them by the task that motivates their use in applications: estimating causal effects.

+Likewise, in order to avoid favoring any approach and to give each method its best chance, we adopt the estimands and estimators the authors used to present their methods and that recur across the source literature.
+Accordingly, we focus on the average treatment effect (ATE) and the average treatment effect on the treated (ATT) and, for each method, implement the authors’ common estimators: weighted least squares (WLS) and a doubly robust (DR) estimator.
+Inference follows the authors’ recommendations where feasible; when those procedures are impractical, for example, when their computational cost is incompatible with the scale of our simulation or when key implementation details are insufficiently specified, we substitute well-documented, standard alternatives and flag the deviation.

+Our aim is a pragmatic review rather than a leaderboard.
+We examine where and why methods exhibit limitations under defensible, good-faith use, for example sensitivity to treatment prevalence and overlap, instability as complexity increases, systematic bias, and difficulties in quantifying uncertainty.
+We emulate how a practicing biostatistician might proceed, that is, following author guidance, avoiding extensive hyperparameter tuning beyond routine feasibility, and favoring transparent and reproducible choices.

+Finally, because several modern methods couple optimization with flexible function classes, constructing valid confidence intervals is nontrivial.
+We therefore document each method’s recommended inference procedure, for example robust Wald intervals, design-based "honest" bounds, or bootstrap, and when those prescriptions prove impractical or ill-specified in our setting, we explain and justify the alternatives we use.

 This paper is structured as follows: we first introduce the weighting methods and the estimators in \autoref{section_settings}.
-Then, in \autoref{section_simulation_plan}, we detail the data generative mechanism for the Monte Carlo simulation.
+Then, in \autoref{section_simulation_plan}, we detail the data-generative mechanism for the Monte Carlo simulation.
 In \autoref{section_results}, we present the results of our simulations.
-In \autoref{section_probit}, we test the methods on the PROBITsim, a dataset mimicking real-world data.
-Finally, in \autoref{section_discussion}, we conclude with a discussion on the difficulties encountered during our simulations.
+In \autoref{section_probit}, we evaluate the methods on \textsc{PROBITsim}, a synthetic observational study built by calibrating a simulated patient cohort to real-world clinical summaries (covariate mix, prevalence, correlations, and overlap) while preserving a known data-generating mechanism. \textsc{PROBITsim} was originally developed as a practice-oriented benchmark for causal-inference methods, providing a testbed with known ground truth; here we use it to verify that the performance patterns seen in the Monte Carlo experiments persist in a clinically realistic setting.
+Finally, in \autoref{section_discussion}, we conclude with a discussion of the practical limitations and challenges identified in our simulations.